yujunmjiang/nasm-interactive/README.md

 #### Geocode

-For the final outupt, I decided to use manufactor's name instead of country becuase it can make to find a precise location for each aircraft.
+Before my visual desgin, I decided to use manufactor's name instead of country becuase it can make to find a precise location for each aircraft.
+Unfortunately, I recognized the Smithsonian Institution Open Access API did not provide latidude and longitude associated with manufactor's location, so I added all of them manually.